OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 SCVS has the following goals:

 * Develop a common taxonomy of activities, controls, and best-practices that can reduce risk in a software supply chain
-* Devise a path to baseline and mature software supply chain vigilance
+* Identify a baseline and path to mature software supply chain vigilance

 ## Software Component Verification Levels